Tag: Audio Conference

 - Log in as the moderator and host your conference

 No long PINs or Access Codes to remember or give out.
 No special conferencing number needed.
-Conference calls made nice and easy.
+Teleconferencing made nice and easy.
 But wait!
 There’s more!
 With VirtualPBX.com, you can have numbers in Sydney, New York and London ALL accessing the same VirtualPBX system.
 The calls are local calls for your teams, with no need for them to expense their long distance calls.
 And don’t forget, they can call from ANY phone – they don’t need to be at a computer to make those cheap PC calls.
 It’s a local call to them.

 But VirtualPBX.com takes it a step further by going beyond the basic features of an audio conference: